Hello there! It’s konkaz (@konkazuk) here.

 Incidentally, I cannot help imagining that “Marion Brown” had also been influenced by Olatunji when I listen to the intro of the 2nd track “ZUNGO”

-And finally, the third one with this cool sleeve.
+And finally, the 3rd one with this cool sleeve.

 The sun is still shining…

 Well, regarding the first track called “Abana’, I was sure that I had listened to this tune before…

 …I was thinking and thinking… and it finally came to my mind.